-- Seventeen percent of all college students report knowing someone who withdrew from school due to health issues, illness or injury
+- 17% percent of all college students report knowing someone who withdrew from school due to health issues, illness, or injury.

-- Students of color are more likely to say a college education is one of the most or very important factors for success including 73 percent of Hispanic/Latino students, 62 percent of Black students, and 58 percent of Asian students.
-In contrast, just 52 percent of white students say the same.
+- Students of color are more likely to say a college education is one of the most or very important factors for success including 73% of Hispanic/Latino students, 62% of Black students, and 58% of Asian students.
+In contrast, just 52% of white students say the same.

-- Every day or nearly every day, a significant number of students are dealing with challenges to their personal wellbeing, such as feelings of anxiety or stress (48 percent), trouble sleeping (34 percent), and feelings of depression (29 percent)
+- Every day or nearly every day, a significant number of students are dealing with challenges to their personal well-being, such as feelings of anxiety or stress (48%), trouble sleeping (34%), and feelings of depression (29%).

 Additionally, financial anxieties about affordability remain high and weigh most heavily on college students who rely on financial aid.

 Six in ten (60%) college students say they are very or somewhat concerned about being able to pay for college.
 These concerns are particularly acute amongst students on financial aid, of whom 63 percent say they are concerned about their ability to afford college.
 This worry is shared by less than half (45 percent) of students not on financial aid.